 Nicholas Meyer is an award-winning author, screenwriter and director.
 His body of creative work in publishing, film and television spans more than five decades.

-Meyer’s highly anticipated new Sherlock Holmes novel, THE ADVENTURE OF THE PECULIAR PROTOCOLS: Adapted from the Journals of John H. Watson, M.D. will be published by Minotaur Books on October 15, 2019.
+Meyer’s highly anticipated new Sherlock Holmes novel, THE RETURN OF THE PHARAOH From the Reminiscences of John H. Watson, M.D. will be published by Minotaur Books in November 2021.

-He’s the author of six previous novels, including The Seven-
+He’s the author of seven previous novels, including The Seven-

 Per-Cent Solution (1975), a Doyle pastiche in which Sherlock Holmes met Sigmund Freud.
 The novel sold more than two million copies, stayed on the New York Times bestseller list for forty weeks, and won the British Gold Dagger award from the British Crime Writers’ Association.
 Two years later, Meyer received an Academy Award nomination for his screenplay of the eponymous film, which starred Nicol Williamson, Robert Duvall, Alan Arkin, Vanessa Redgrave and Laurence Olivier.